Chart Color Schemes

 Employment performance in Alphington - Fairfield has been broadly consistent with national averages

 Alphington-Fairfield has an educated workforce with professional services well-represented.
-Its unemployment rate was 4.6% in September 2025, aligning with Greater Melbourne's rate of 4.7%.
+The unemployment rate was 4.6% in September 2025, aligning with Greater Melbourne's 4.7%.
+Employment growth over the past year was estimated at 5.2%.

 Frequently Asked Questions - Employment